-The Ultimaker 2 Extended offers a build volume of 8.8″ x 8.8″ x 12″ and a layer resolution of 20 microns.
+The Ultimaker 3 Extended offers a build volume of 8.5″ x 8.5″ x 11.8″ and a layer resolution of 20 microns.
 It supports materials like PLA, ABS and CPE.
 The printer also features a heated bed and an enclosed print chamber.
-The studio has only a single Ultimaker printer which is available only for special/large prints upon request.
+The studio has two Ultimaker printers which are available via the RP Lab only for special prints upon request.

 Basic Operating Procedure (Lulzbots)